by Lisa Pavese, FNP, Tory McJunkin, MD, and Paul Lynch, MD.

 Reflex Sympathetic Dystrophy Diagnosis

 There are no specific tests to diagnose CRPS, but testing can be done to rule out other diagnoses that may explain the symptoms.
 Blood testing can be done to rule out other inflammatory or rheumatologic conditions.
-Nerve conduction studies can be done to rule out peripheral neuropathy, or nerve entrapment conditions.
+Nerve conduction studies can be done to rule out peripheral neuropathy or nerve entrapment conditions.
 Magnetic resonance imaging (MRI) can be done to rule out any soft tissue causes for the patient’s neuropathic symptoms.
 The diagnosis of CRPS is made in the absence of these other possible causes for the patient’s pain.

 If the patient does not respond to more conservative treatments, neuromodulation through spinal cord stimulation may be considered.
-Spinal cord stimulation involves small electrodes placed within the epidural space of the spine.
+Spinal cord stimulation involves placing small electrodes within the epidural space of the spine.
 The theory behind spinal cord stimulation is that stimulation of the large nerve fibers will inhibit the small nerve fibers, thus blocking the sensation of pain.
 Peripheral nerve stimulation is very similar to spinal cord stimulation, but the electrodes are placed along the peripheral nerves, typically close to the area of pain.
 Spinal cord stimulation has been a very efficacious treatment modality for over 30 years.
-A study by Forouzanfar and Kemler, et al (2003) indicates that spinal cord stimulation between 42 and 47 percent pain relief to persons suffering from CRPS of the upper and lower extremities.
+A study by Forouzanfar and Kemler, et al (2003) indicates that spinal cord stimulation provides pain relief to between 42-47% of patients suffering from CRPS of the upper and lower extremities.

-Farouzanfar, T., Kemler, M., and Weber, W., et al (2004).
+- Farouzanfar, T., Kemler, M., and Weber, W., et al (2004).
 Spinal Cord Stimulation in Complex Regional Pain Syndrome: Cervical and Lumbar Devices are Comparably Effective.
 British Journal of Anaesthesia, 2004.
-Kim, Philip (2004).
-Advanced Pain Management Techniques: An Overview of Neurostimulation.
-Retrieved February 16, 2010 from: http://www.medscape.com/viewarticle/473431 National Institute of Neurologic Disorders and Stroke (2009).
-NINDS Complex Regional Pain Syndrome Information Page.
-Retrieved December 4, 2009 from: http://www.ninds.nih.gov/disorders/reflex_sympathetic_dystrophy/reflex_sympathetic_dystrophy.htm Rho R., Brewer R., and Lamer T., et al. (2002).
-Complex Regional Pain Syndrome.
-Mayo Clinic Proceedings, 2002; 77: 174-180.